Save big (up to $1,875) on small business tools with our free membership, business.com+

 Oracle NetSuite CRM Features

 There are numerous CRM features to consider when choosing the right platform for your business.
-As part of the larger Oracle NetSuite platform, NetSuite CRM goes beyond essential features to offer significantly more functionality than many CRMs we reviewed.
+While NetSuite is not inherently a CRM system, its connection to the broader NetSuite cloud infrastructure means that it can offer significantly more than the core functionality found in many other CRMs we reviewed.

-Oracle NetSuite’s ERP functionality impressed us.
-Sales management doesn’t end once you’ve successfully converted leads to customers, which is why it’s so valuable that Oracle NetSuite CRM works in perfect harmony with the vendor’s ERP product.
-This connection allows businesses to follow the entire customer life cycle, manage financial information, process orders, track inventory and optimize supply chains.
-Not all CRMs offer this level of visibility on the whole customer journey.
+We were impressed by Oracle NetSuite’s ERP functionality.
+The customer sales journey doesn’t end once you’ve successfully converted leads to clients, which is why we appreciate that Oracle NetSuite CRM works in perfect harmony with the vendor’s ERP product.
+This integration allows users to manage the entire customer lifecycle — from lead acquisition to managing deals, issuing invoices, processing orders, tracking inventory, identifying upselling opportunities and providing post-purchase customer support.
+Very few CRMs offer this level of visibility into the entire customer journey.

 TipBottom line